Kalan-Lab/lsaBGC/README.md

 Updated 06/19/2022

-lsaBGC strives for large-scalability and high-throughput, however, the core of the framework requires defining ortholog groups and involves all vs. all comparisons for the primary genome set.
-It is therefore recommended that users first select a distributed set of representative, "primary" genomes for their taxa (which can be done via genome dereplication, check out [drep](https://github.com/MrOlm/drep)!).
-Then treat the rest of the genomes as "additional" (this can be 1000s of genomes - we run expansion up to ~15,000 Staphylococci!).
+lsaBGC strives for large-scalability and is designed to be high-throughput.
+We previously ran it on >15,000 Staphylococci.
+However, it is recommended that the number of "Primary" genomes not exceed 300 (or 500 at most!) because de novo ortholog grouping is performed for this set (an all vs. all procedure).
+It is therefore recommended that users first select a distributed set of representative, "primary" genomes for their taxa of interest (which can be done via genome dereplication, check out [drep](https://github.com/MrOlm/drep)!).
+Then treat the rest of the genomes as "additional" (this can be 1000s of genomes!).

 For evolutionary statistics calculations, codon alignments are now built using MAGUS (a divide and conquer wrapper of MAFFT) by default!